AurelienVasseur/waltio-metrics/README.md

 ## Functions

+### resolveTokenAlias

+Resolves a token name to its main name using the aliases defined in the configuration.

+### getTokenAliases

+Retrieves the list of aliases for a given token, including the main token name.
+If the token is not found in the aliases configuration, it returns an array containing only the original token.

 ### isFiatInvestmentTransaction

 Checks if a transaction is relevant for fiat investment calculations.
 A transaction is relevant if it's an exchange that involves fiat tokens or a deposit labeled as a crypto purchase ("Achat de crypto").